Flash powder: Aluminium and chlorate

 The composition is approximately 70% KClO3 : 30% Al by weight for the reactants of the above stoichiometrically balanced equation.

 Sometimes a few percent of bicarbonate or carbonate buffer is added to the mixture to ensure the absence of acidic impurities.

 Sulfur is often added as a third component to this mixture in order to reduce the activation energy.
-Antimony trisulfide may be used as an alternative and is more stable in storage.
+Antimony trisulfide may be used as an alternative as it is more stable in storage but its high toxicity has caused it to become a less popular option in recent years.

 Potassium nitrate, aluminium and sulfur

-This composition, usually in a ratio of 5 parts potassium nitrate, to 3 parts aluminum powder, to 2 parts sulfur, is especially popular with hobbyists.
+This composition, usually in a ratio of 5 parts potassium nitrate, to 3 parts aluminium powder, to 2 parts sulfur, is especially popular with hobbyists.
 It is not very quick-burning unless exceptionally fine ingredients are used.
 Adding 2% by weight boric acid can potentially improve shelf-life and help prevent spontaneous combustion, as it neutralises amides created by decomposition of the nitrate.